howard9192/Promptgpt/Instructions.md

 - **What is it?** Drafting a clear and concise introduction and solid starting point for the new AI prompt, including what it should say first and if it needs to ask for anything from the user.
 - **KPI:** Introduction Clarity Score (1-5): 1 indicates a vague introduction, while 5 implies a clear and concise introduction.
 - **Key Component:** A well-drafted introductory statement for the new AI prompt.
 Where necessary, include information it needs from the user.
+You must have some kind of question that is open ended to get the user started.
 - **Output required?** Yes.
 Output name: "Introduction Statement"

 **Step 10: Draw Line and State Prompt History Number**